mukundhan-zen/stampzy/PROJECT-SPECS.md

 ### **functional-hybrid-ui**

 **type**: functional
-**scope**: Includes all UI flows for data entry and collection viewing; excludes advanced customization in MVP.
+**scope**: Includes all core and advanced data fields for each item; excludes only those attributes not relevant to stamp collecting or user-defined customization.
-**title**: Hybrid UI: Minimalist Data Entry and Visual Collection Display **spec_id**: functional-hybrid-ui
+**title**: Hybrid UI: Exhaustive Data Entry and Visual Collection Display **spec_id**: functional-hybrid-ui
 **priority**: must-have
 **assumptions**:
-- Collectors value both efficiency and visual engagement.
+- Collectors will require both core and advanced fields for full value.
+- Users expect to review and edit exhaustive details at any time.
 **constraints**:
-- Gallery mode supports images based on tier (thumbnails/free, full-size/paid).
-- No dark mode or advanced UI customization in MVP.
+- Mobile-first UI must maintain clarity and performance despite high data field density.
+- Must not sacrifice usability for data completeness.
-**description**: The system must support a hybrid user interface: streamlined, minimalist forms for data entry and management, and visually engaging, gallery-style displays for browsing/viewing the collection.
-Users must be able to switch between modes as needed.
+**description**: The system must support a hybrid user interface that enables collectors to enter all relevant and exhaustive item data in a streamlined, efficient manner, while also providing a visually rich, gallery-style display for collection browsing.
+Minimalist refers to the UI’s efficiency and clarity, not to the amount of data collected.
+Data entry workflows must support comprehensive field coverage for every collectible (including detailed attributes, provenance, notes, multi-currency, and partial sales), and the gallery view must display all key data points visually.
+Users must be able to switch seamlessly between exhaustive data entry/editing and gallery modes, ensuring no loss of detail or flexibility.

+Development Approach (to be followed for this module):
+1. UI/UX Creation First: Design wireframes/mocks for both exhaustive data entry/editor and engaging gallery views; ensure mode toggle is prominent and flows are intuitive.
+2. Database Setup: Ensure all item fields, images, custom fields, and notes are stored efficiently and extensibly.
+3. API Creation: Develop endpoints to retrieve, update, and switch between both modes, handling all fields.
+4. Validations and Final Code Fixes: Validate completeness of data flows, mode switching, and gallery rendering; conduct accessibility/QC testing across all workflows.
-**last_updated**: 2025-07-20T13:14:25.395437+00:00
+**last_updated**: 2025-07-23T05:11:04.214007+00:00
 **business_rules**:
+- All mandatory and optional fields must be available for each collectible.
-- UI switch must be accessible from main navigation.
+- Custom field definitions must be supported for advanced users.
-- Image size limitations apply by tier.
 **specifications**:
-- Provide clearly structured, minimalist forms for item entry and editing.
-- Implement gallery-style collection view with images and key details.
-- Enable toggle/switch between data (list/table) and gallery (visual) modes.
-- Ensure responsiveness and usability on mobile devices.
-**business_objective**: Maximize usability for data-driven tasks and emotional engagement for collection viewing.
+- Data entry forms must include comprehensive fields: purchase details, seller, multiple images, valuation, multi-currency, provenance, notes, partial sales, and custom user-defined attributes.
+- Minimalist UI layout streamlines navigation and reduces friction, but must not omit or hide any required data fields.
+- Gallery mode must visually display all key data attributes alongside images, either as overlays, expandable cards, or hover/tap details.
+- Switching between modes (data entry/edit and gallery) must preserve all entered information and allow immediate review/editing of exhaustive details.
+- Custom field support must be included for advanced collectors needing additional data capture.
+**business_objective**: Enable comprehensive and flexible data management for collectors while ensuring a visually engaging browsing experience.
 **exception_handling**:
-- If UI mode switch fails, revert to last working mode and alert user.
-- If gallery fails to load images, show placeholders and error message.
+- If a required field is missing, user is prompted before saving.
+- Switching modes does not result in data loss; unsaved changes are preserved.
 **validation_criteria**:
-- Minimalist entry forms are accessible from main navigation.
+- All relevant fields for each collectible (purchase, cost, seller, images, valuation, currency, provenance, notes, partial sales, custom fields) are available in data entry workflows.
+- Minimalist UI streamlines but does not reduce data input; exhaustive data is captured for each item.
-- Gallery view displays images according to user tier (thumbnails/full-size).
+- Gallery view displays all key data points visually, not just images.
-- Users can toggle between data and gallery views.
+- Users can toggle between full-detail data entry/edit and gallery modes without losing information.
-**business_justification**: Collectors need both efficient cataloging and visually rich experiences for enjoyment and sharing.
+**business_justification**: Collectors require exhaustive capture of all relevant attributes for organizing, valuing, and tracking their collections.
+UI efficiency must not compromise data completeness.

 ### **technical-api-design**